citra-emu/citra-web/site/content/entry/telemetry-and-why-thats-a-good-thing.md

 The telemetry framework will collect the following information:

  * The version of Citra you're using
+ * Your average frame rates for the games you play
  * If you're using the official build or not
  * If you've changed any of the code before building (if the working directory is ["dirty"](https://git-scm.com/docs/git-describe#git-describe---dirtyltmarkgt) or not)
  * These configuration settings for Citra: